-Course Goals: The primary goals of this course are to provide a deeper understanding of mathematical concepts, methods of reasoning, and techniques of calculation that are taught in the elementary grades.
+Course Goals: The primary goals of this course are to provide a deeper understanding of mathematical concepts, methods of reasoning, and techniques of calculation necessary for teaching.
 Specifically, a successful student will be able to

 - use the mathematical content of this course to model and solve realistic problems; - use mathematical reasoning to find patterns, make and test conjectures, and create simple proofs of find counterexamples to prove or disprove these conjectures; - communicate results and conjectures using words, tables, symbols, and graphs; - make connections between mathematical topics and other areas of mathematics, other disciplines, or situations in daily life; - use technology as a tool to help solve problems; - use visual and tactile aids (manipulatives) to make mathematical concepts more concrete; - work well as part of a team to define, solve, and report on projects.